andi-crb/today-i-learned/README.md

 - How to use gems.
 (04/05/16)
 - How to validate data.
 (08/05/16)
 - Use of parameters and custom routes.
 (09/05/16)
+- Creation of up and down methods so as to enable reversal of migrations.
+(10/05/16)

 <h2>Node.js</h2>
 - How to sort out EACCES issues when installing NPM packages in Ubuntu (via use of NVM).
 (17/04/16)